molecula/documentation/how-tos/_posts/2022-04-01-enable-auth.md

 - `secret-key`: secret key used to secure inter-node communication in a FeatureBase cluster.
 Run `featurebase keygen` command to generate a key to use.
 - `query-log-path`: path for [query audit log](#audit-log).
 - `permissions`: path for group permissions file that maps group IDs to index-level access.
+- `configured-ips`: list of whitelisted IPs/subnets, admin permissions are granted for any request originating from an IP in this list.
+Domain names and `0.0.0.0` are not allowed options.
+If list is empty or if option is not set, no IPs are whitelisted.

 ### Configure audit logs in FeatureBase
 - Create a log file: